 Long Term Disability Insurance is essential to any physician’s financial safety and security because your career income is by far your greatest asset.
 The process of becoming a doctor is rewarding in time but is an ultimate investment.
 You will train for years on a limited salary and many will struggle under the weight of student loans.
 The financial rewards of putting in this time outweigh the few years of medical school, residency and even fellowship.
 This is only assuming you’re capable of working.

 If you develop an unexpected medical condition, whether it’s a sickness or injury, that prevents you from working, your obligations won’t just disappear but your income will.
 You still need to pay for student loans, a mortgage, support for the family, and normal lifestyle expenses.
-Medical professionals are at a unique risk for this situation, especially those who specialize in procedures and interventional duties.
+Medical professionals are at a unique risk in this situation, especially those who specialize in procedures and interventional duties.
 This is why Disability Insurance is extremely important to be fully protected without depleting your savings account.
+Request a Free Quote

-Disability Insurance Available for Students, Residents, and Fellows
+Disability Insurance Available for Students, Medical Residents, and Fellows

 The Top 5 insurance carriers have special underwriting programs that allow residents and fellows to obtain a monthly benefit ranging from $5,000 during training, to $6,500 or $7,500 in their graduating year.
 You can secure coverage during training to lock in your health, age, state, etc. Although $5,000 monthly benefit may not be enough when you are making 5x your training income, obtaining a plan now will allow you to use a future increase rider to increase the benefit amount as an attending in the future, without any medical underwriting!
 At the time of increase, you will just need to prove income and other long-term disability coverage you hold.